alexvanven/MeasuringMeaningClass/Week-1.2.md

 ### Edge lists

 Constructing matrices directly in R can be quite cumbersome.
-Especially for larger matrices, it would entail writing out long vectors of zero's and one's.
+Especially for larger matrices, it would entail writing out long vectors of (mostly) zero's and one's.
 Matrices can also get quite big, quite quickly, and it is therefore not very efficient to write them out in this manner.
-For storing network data, we therefore often use a different format: the edge list.
-For each edge, we just list who that edge is incident on.
+For *storing* network data, we therefore often use a different format: the edge list.
+For each edge, we list who that edge is incident on.
 Edge lists are therefore two column matrices that directly tell the computer which actors are tied for each edge.
 In a directed graph, the actors in column "source"" are the sources of edges, and the actors in column "target" receive the tie.
 In an undirected graph, order doesn't matter.

-In R, we can create an example edge list using vectors.
-I specify each column of the edge list with vectors and then assign them as the columns of a matrix.
+To illustrate the idea of an edgelist, I create a short example directly in R. I specify each column of the edge list with vectors and then assign them as the columns of a matrix.
 We can use this to visualize what an edge list should look like.

 ``` r
 source <- c("Mark", "Mark", "Peter", "Peter", "Bob", "Jill")